 - vegetables with green leaves.

-Studies show that conception planning in the presence of problems with male fertility should include taking 400 mg of the vitamin per day.
+Studies show that conception planning in the presence of problems with male fertility should include taking 400 mg of the Vitamin E per day.

 It is a water-soluble vitamin required for normal work of immunity, circulatory system, and also for spermatogenesis.
-Studies show that deficiency of folic acid in males can lead to decrease in the amount of ejaculate and a deterioration of the morphology of spermatozoa.
-The intake of vitamin B9 by men helps to reduce the number of defective spermatozoa, thereby reducing the risk of fetal development with genetic abnormalities.
+Studies show that deficiency of folic acid in males can lead to a decrease in the amount of sperm during ejaculation and a deterioration of the morphology of spermatozoa.
+The intake of folic acid by men helps to reduce the number of defective spermatozoa, thereby reducing the risk of fetal development with genetic abnormalities.

 Natural sources of folic acid include: